f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 SNMP FPGA Table
 ---------------

 The FPGA Stats table shows the current FPGA versions.
 Depending on the rSeries appliance model there may be one or more FPGAs installed.
 The r2000/r4000 models have no FPGAs.
-The r5000 models have one Application Traffic Servcie Engine (ATSE) and one Appliance SWitch (ASW) FPGA.
+The r5000 models have one Application Traffic Service Engine (ATSE) and one Appliance SWitch (ASW) FPGA.
 The r10000 and r12000 models have 2 ATSE FPGAs, one ASW FPGA, and an additional FPGA called the Network SOcket (NSO).
 The output below is from an r10900.

 **F5-PLATFORM-STATS-MIB:fpgaTable OID: .1.3.6.1.4.1.12276.1.2.1.5.1**